This item is unavailable from our online service. This page is for information purposes only.

 Caution may also be exercised when prescribing dihydrocodeine to elderly patients, as the dose may need to be reduced.

-Any medication that falls into the opioid family such as codeine can be habit forming, so yes Dihydrocodeine can be addictive, so should only be used for a short time.
+Any medication that falls into the opioid family such as codeine can be habit-forming, so yes Dihydrocodeine can be addictive, so should only be used for a short time.
 Prolonged use may first lead to the body becoming accustomed to the medication, which will make it less effective.
 This is called tolerance and often leads people to increase the dose of the drug.
 Do not do this.
 Continued use may also lead to dependence on the drug.
 If this happens, then withdrawal symptoms will be experienced when the medication is stopped.
 Always follow the instructions of your prescriber regarding the duration of your treatment.
+The correct spelling in the UK is Dihydrocodeine.

 Table of content